In this article:

 Here are some uses of mint:

-- You can use mint leaves for a revitalizing bath after a hard workout.
+- Use mint leaves for a revitalizing bath after a hard workout.

 - Mince peppermint leaves and combine it with witch hazel for a facial astringent.

-- If you are experiencing digestive upset, boil your peppermint or spearmint leaves in water and make a tea of out them.
+- If you are experiencing digestive upset, boil your peppermint or spearmint leaves in water and make tea.

-- You can add mint to your loose-leaf green tea for added antioxidants or a mild energetic experience.
+- Add mint to your loose-leaf green tea for added antioxidants or a mild energetic experience.

 - Studies show that mint can ease stomach upset, so slowly drink mint tea or mint-infused water after a meal for digestive support.